tmarsteel/coding-bash/docs/git-subcommands.md

 ### git-ready

+To be used when you open a codebase and want to start development on a new feature.

-Starts a new branch from an updated master.
-Stashes changes in the working copy if any.
+1. Stashes changes in the working copy if any.
+2. fetches upstream changes (`git fetch`)
-Runs maintenance commands alongside (`remote prune`, `prune`, `gc`).
+3. Runs maintenance commands (`remote prune`, `prune`, `gc`), deletes local branches fully merged into the default branch.
+4. Starts a new branch from the updated default branch (or checks out the existing remote branch)
+5. unstashes changes saved earlier

 *Example:*